scott-robbins/PoolParty/code/Lynx/README.md

 communicate with the other, so the network is **fully connected** with encrypted tunnels.

 ## Challenge 2 - Commands?
 File Distribution?
+Okay, cool so using AES we securely stored the credentials of each node.
+Then distributed that data with SSH to each node.

+But how are we now going to enable sending updates in the software that allowed us to do the original key distribution?